marcus-downing/Hooks/README.md

 ## Introduction

 As a program grows larger, it often faces a problem: one size no longer fits all.
+Each client may want:

-A client may want to only enable the parts of a program that are relevant to them, or they may want to add a feature nobody else would want.
+* to only enable the parts of a program that are relevant to them
+* to add features nobody else would want
+* to use their own branding or change the way some areas work

-If you fork the codebase into separate versions, it can become harder to maintain.
+It's tempting to fork the codebase into separate versions, but this will made it harder to maintain in the future.
 A better solution is to make the code modular.

 The aim of **Hooks** is to handle, in as safe a manner as possible,